METHODS-Group/DRDMannTurb/README.md

 Docs are in the ``/docs/`` folder.
 Make sure the dependencies listed in ``./requirements-docs.txt`` are installed.

 Run ``make html`` to generate html pages in the ``/docs/build/html`` folder, which can be hosted locally with ``python -m http.server <PORT-NUMBER>``.

+## UML Diagram for CalibrationProblem

+this will be moved later into general docs

 ```mermaid
 ---
 title: Phase 1 - CalibrationProblem Class System